Joachim93/Data-Science-Job-Analysis/README.md

 ## Deployment

 Finally, an interactive web  was implemented using Streamlit, which allows users to perform certain analyses on the data themselves.
-The web app was hosted via the Streamlit Cloud and can be accessed at https://data-science-job-analysis-germany.streamlit.app/.
+The application was packaged into a container image along with its runtime environment and then deployed to AWS.
+The built image was first pushed to the Elastic Container Registry (ECR) and then launched within an EC2 instance.
+The running web app can be accessed via the link http://54.164.145.37:8501/.
 It contains four standalone
 modules:

 <table border="0" cellspacing="0">